 8. Kosovare Asllani

-Combining speed and technique, Kosovare Asllani always had the natural attacking instincts of a striker, a role she has thrived in at Real Madrid.
+Combining speed and technique, Kosovare Asllani always had the natural attacking instincts of a striker, a role she thrived in during her years at Real Madrid (2019-2022).

 In Sweden’s national team, however, ‘Kosse’ has come to feature as the crucial playmaker while shouldering defensive responsibilities as well.
 Versatile and hard-working, Asllani boasts a World Cup bronze from 2019 as well as silver medals from the 2016 Rio and 2020 Tokyo Olympics with the national team.

 Being of Albanian heritage, Asllani celebrates her background with a black, double-headed eagle tattoo on her ankle – the same eagle as the one on the Albanian flag.